davidshore/chas_pizzabot/README.md

 Use `prompt()` to ask the user which pizza they want.
 The message in the prompt should read `Enter the name of the pizza you want to order today.`.
 Their response should be stored in a new variable called `orderName`.

 Next, ask the user (with another `prompt()`) how many they'd like: `How many of X do you want?`.
-X should be replaced with the `orderName` variable so that it if I ordered "Hawaiian Pizza" it would read "How many of Hawaiian Pizza do you want?".
+X should be replaced with the `orderName` variable so that if I ordered "Hawaiian Pizza" it would read "How many of Hawaiian Pizza do you want?".
 As before, the response from this prompt should be stored in a variable, this time called `orderQuantity`

 #### 2.4 Finalizing the order